 English is globally recognized as the official language of business, making this a very in-demand niche and one that many freelance online English tutors choose.
 If you have a degree in business or a background in management or a related career, you’ll have no problem marketing yourself as a Business English tutor.
-You can even earn Specialized Certification in Teaching Business English, and advertise your credentials on your teacher profile, self-introduction-video, or website.
+You can even earn Specialized Certification in Teaching Business English and advertise your credentials on your teacher profile, in your self-introduction video, or on your website.

-Nastassia is an online teacher from the U.S., living in Portugal.
+Nastassia is an online teacher from the U.S. who is living in Portugal.
 She started her own online tutoring business and focused on several niches, including two related to business: professional writing and accent reduction.
 Read her story.

 Age-specific ESL tutoring can be a great supplement to the specializations above if you want to have more than one teaching niche.
-Teaching English to pre-school children, for example, continues to be in high demand in Asian countries.
-Their compulsory English curriculum is introduced to all kindergarten-aged children, increasing bi-lingual kindergarteners.
+Teaching English to pre-school children, for example, continues to be in high demand in countries where a compulsory English curriculum is introduced to all kindergarten-aged children, increasing bilingual kindergarteners.
 Other age-specific teaching niches are teaching English to teenagers or teaching adults.

 Specific First Language